 Many of the vendors were selling charcoal and it made me wince to realize why there were so few trees.

 Leaving the Dominican Republic, we passed across Haiti and you could tell which was which of the two countries by the lack of trees on mountain slopes.

 One night we were taken to a village to watch a voodoo ceremony.
 It involved a lot of dancing and singing and I was not sure what the bottles of alcohol were for.
 I did not really see people drinking from it, but they were always nearby, maybe for the ghosts.

-I wrote this text 25 years later after I found the photos I took back then and had many digitalized, so the quality is rather poor, but the memories are still strong and I would love to return.
-But the county seems to be constantly hit by natural disasters or political unrest.
+I wrote this text 25 years later after watching a documentary on Columbus.
+One of person shown in the film was Jean Claude, the diver I hung out with in a bar in Cap-Haïtien in 1996.
+This virtual encounter promoten me I have the photos I Took back then digitalized, so the quality is rather poor, but the memories are strong and I would love to return to Haiti.
+But the Country seems to be constantly hit by natural disaster or political unrest.
+It never seems the right time.
 It never seems to be the right time.